11 Types of Landscaping Rocks to Improve Your Property

 The stunning look of these types of landscaping stones is coupled with a relatively high price tag.
 Because of the difference between the thickness of a number of flagstones that are to be pieced together, installation of flagstones can be time-consuming and challenging.
 Hiring a professional landscaper or stonemason is also pricey.

 Boulders, whether real or artificially casted, can look amazing with your landscaping.
-You can have them sourced from a location you desire, or purchase pre-found ones and have them shipped to you.
+You can have them sourced from a location you desire, purchase pre-found ones and have them shipped to you, or even excavate them on your own unimproved land you bought for development.

 If they're of a sufficient size they'll require heavy machinery to put in place.
 Whether placed in a bed of flowers, in the lawn as a place to sit, at the base of trees, or anywhere else, this can make an area feel older and more powerful than it really is.